 Food service is provided by a contract with Trinity Services Group.
 Health care services are provided by CoreCivic employees and contract employees from the local community.
-Detainee telephone services are contracted with Talton Communications, Inc. All other services are provided by CoreCivic.
+All other services are provided by CoreCivic.

-The facility does not charge co-pays for medical, mental health or dental care.
+The facility does not charge co-pays for medical, mental health, or dental care.